-PREREQUISITE: 9th American History MAXIMUM ENROLLMENT: 15 per section
+PREREQUISITE: teacher approval & U.S. History MAXIMUM ENROLLMENT: 15 per section

-This course is offered at Shenandoah High School and online through Iowa Online Advanced Placement Academy (IOAPA).
+This course is offered at Shenandoah High School and online.
 AP United States History focuses on developing students' abilities to think conceptually about U.S. history from approximately 1491 to the present and apply historical thinking skills as they learn about the past.
-Seven themes of equal importance - identity; peopling; politics and power; work, exchange, and technology; America in the world; environment and geography; and ideas, beliefs, and culture - provide areas of historical inquiry for investigation throughout the course.
+Seven themes of equal importance - identity; people; politics and power; work, exchange, and technology; America in the world; environment and geography; and ideas, beliefs, and culture - provide areas of historical inquiry for investigation throughout the course.
 These require students to reason historically about continuity and change over time and make comparisons among various historical developments in different times and places.
 Students are required to take the AP United States History exam in May.
 Seniors planning to graduate a semester early cannot enroll in yearlong AP classes.